intel/ccc-linux-guest-hardening-docs/source/tdx-guest-hardening.rst

-In this step, the source code of the driver is manually audited to determine the input points where the untrusted data from the host or _VMM_ is consumed and how this data is being processed.
+In this step, the source code of the driver is manually audited to determine the input points where the untrusted data from the host or `VMM` is consumed and how this data is being processed.
-In order to facilitate the manual audit, the `check_host_input` smatch pattern can be used to identify these input points.
-For that, a smatch run can be done on an individual driver source file using kchecker command.
+In order to facilitate the manual audit, the :code:`check_host_input` smatch pattern can be used to identify these input points.
+For that, a smatch run can be done on an individual driver source file using :code:`kchecker` command.

 **Example**.
-The below command line for virtio-vsock driver assumes that you have a smatch instance with the `check_host_input` pattern installed at `~/smatch` folder and the command is invoked from the kernel source tree root.
+The below command line for :code:`virtio-vsock` driver assumes that you have a smatch instance with the :code:`check_host_input` pattern installed at :code:`~/smatch` folder and the command is invoked from the kernel source tree root.
 For the instructions on how to install smatch please consult `README.md <https://github.com/intel/ccc-linux-guest-hardening/blob/master/bkc/audit/README.md>`_